rfo909/RForth/Doc.md

 is used to describe stack movements of functions, but functioning almost (always?) like a comment.

-# Stack movement
+# Word functions - stack description

 Having introdued local variables, it made sense using the ( ... ) notation to assign local variables, and using types for extra information about those, as well as basic type checking.

-*As of v0.1.8 this is partially implemented* : the input parameters part is implemented but anything following "--" is ignored, and the "--" is not mandatory either.
+*As of v0.1.8 this is partially implemented* : the input parameters part is implemented but anything following the optional "--" is ignored, and so is purely informational in the source.

 ```
 : SetBit ( :byte =mask :int =addr -- )